WordPress/gutenberg/docs/designers-developers/developers/data/data-core-block-editor.md

 Returns all block objects for the current post being edited as an array in the order they appear in the post.
-Note that this will exclude child blocks of nested inner block controllers unless the `includeControlledInnerBlocks` setting is set to true.
+Note that this will exclude child blocks of nested inner block controllers.

 Note: It's important to memoize this selector to avoid return a new instance on each call.
 We use the block cache state for each top-level block of the